zcaceres/MPC/Student-Handbook/StudentHandbook.md

 4. Your Fellows Fund should cover:
 Materials you need for your course (books, lab materials, subscriptions to online courses, etc.)
 Mentors
-Anything else that you need to have an awesome term
+Anything else that you need to have an awesome semester
 5. For each course, you need to negotiate a payment for your mentor (or convince them to volunteer).
-Remember that UFM mentors can help for free.
-We’ll still need a mentor agreement form for every course.
+Remember that UFM mentors can often help for free.
+You need a mentor agreement form for every course.
 But you set the price.
 The flexibility of the Fellows Fund means that you can get a mentor to work for free, or you could spend your entire budget on a high-profile mentor.
-Fellows Fund replaces the old process of mentor payments.
 6. We will provide you with a standard mentor agreement to contract with your tutor.
 This agreement will be between you and the tutor.
 You are responsible for securing these agreements and for paying the mentor from your fund.
 7. You can use your Fellows Fund for any other expenses that you have while you execute your contract.
 For shared courses, students should agree beforehand who will pay for what.
 Students can pledge a set amount to their shared course.
 It’s your job to negotiate with your peers.